Siftah/get_iplayer/installation.md

     You may install from the PPA over an existing get_iplayer installation from the Ubuntu repositories.
 Dependencies will be updated if necessary.

-4. Install components not installed with get-iplayer package:
+4. Install components not installed with get-iplayer package

     `sudo apt-get install libnet-smtp-ssl-perl libauthen-sasl-perl libnet-smtp-tls-butmaintained-perl`

-5. Run CLI:
+5. Run CLI with:

     `get_iplayer […]`